nickchen-cpu/ANN_computing/README.md

 ## Introduction
-We use lammps to calculate the energy of a molecular structure.
+We use lammps to calculate the energy of a given molecular structure.
 ![image](https://user-images.githubusercontent.com/70849044/109474252-49259f80-7aaf-11eb-88a7-10c7a99abee3.png)